jsk-ros-pkg/jsk_recognition/doc/jsk_pcl_ros/nodes/organized_statistical_outlier_removal.md

 ## Parameter
 * `~use_cluster_point_indices` (Boolean, default: `False`)

-  use cluster point indices or not
+  use cluster point indices or not. this option is designed to use after clustering (i.e. euclidean clustering), because we can consider the distribution of each cluster with cluster point indices information.

 * `~keep_organized` (Boolean, default: `True`)